Sananta-0902/BMS_py/README.md

    - Import the SQL schema from `Schema.sql` into your MySQL database.
    - Update the database connection details (`username`,`password`) in `db.py`.

+4. Run the `admin_setup.py` to create an admin

-4. Run the application:
+5. Run the application:
    ```bash
    python app.py
    ```

-5. Access the application:
+6. Access the application:
    - Open your browser and navigate to `http://127.0.0.1:5000`.

 ## Database Schema